 This course introduces oral embryology, histology, and tooth morphology.
 Emphasis will be placed on tooth and root morphology, and embryological and histological correlations to provide a foundation essential for understanding dental health.
-Other topics include an overview of the dentitions, oral diagnosis, and treatment planning.
-Students will practice documentation of the dental examination by paper and electronic charting with Dentrix®.
+Overview of the dentitions, oral diagnosis, and treatment planning will be explained.
 Upon completion, students will be able to identify the structures and forms of the human teeth and their location in the mouth as well as the eruption schedule and function of each tooth in the primary and permanent dentition.
-Students will also be able to define cavity classifications and identify charting symbols.
+Students will also be able to define cavity classifications and identify charting symbols as they apply for accurate dentition charting of teeth, existing and/or needed restorative treatment and conditions.

-CHAIR SIDE ASSISTING I DEN:107
+CHAIR SIDE ASSISTING I